xjsender/haoide-vscode/README.md

 haoide-vscode is migrated from haoide, more and more features will be delivered in the next months.

 ## Installation
-You can install [haoide](https://marketplace.visualstudio.com/items?itemName=mouseliu.haoide) extension by searching ``haoide-vscode`` in the vscode marketplace.
+You can install [haoide](https://marketplace.visualstudio.com/items?itemName=mouseliu.haoide) extension by searching ``haoide`` in the vscode marketplace.

 ## Usage